meyerdominik/ESP32_bluetoothmedia/README.md

 * Automatic reconnect to the last connected device is handled by the ESP32-A2DP-library

 ## Todos (maybe?)
-* Set volume automatically to the maximum
+* Set volume on bluetooth connect automatically to the maximum of the bluetooth device

 ## Ideas for your own implementation:
 * a2dp can receive information about the song that is currently playing.
 You could attach a display to show the current artist and title.